 Follow these steps for the best way to use baking soda for teeth without causing harm:

-Create a Paste: Mix a very small amount of baking soda (about half a teaspoon) with enough water to form a creamy paste.
+Create a Paste: Make a paste of baking soda and water.
 Water goes in first.

-Use a Soft-Bristled Brush: Always apply the paste with a soft-bristled toothbrush.
+Use a Soft-Bristled Brush: When you are spreading the paste always a soft-bristled toothbrush with a gentle touch.
 A hard brush is too rough for your mouth.
 It can scrape your gums and scratch your teeth’s surface, using a gentle technique is crucial to protect your gums from long-term damage.

 Rinse Thoroughly: Spit out the paste and rinse your mouth and brush completely.